Unhinged (1982 film): Plot

-Three female college students, Terry, Nancy and Gloria, embark for a music festival in rural Washington.
-A sudden storm causes Nancy to accidentally crash the car, rendering all three unconscious.
-Terry awakes to find her and her friends alive, sheltered in a large mansion in the middle of nowhere, owned by the Penroses: the middle-aged Marion, her mother, and their groundskeeper, Norman.
-Gloria is the only one with serious injuries, so Marion suggests that they spend the night until Gloria is able to leave.
+On October 22, 1981, college students Terry, Nancy and Gloria embark for a music festival in rural Washington.
+While driving on a forested road, the women smoke marijuana in the car, while a news radio broadcaster announces the recent disappearance of two teenage girls in the area.
+A sudden storm causes Nancy to accidentally crash, rendering all three unconscious.

+Terry awakes to find her and her friends alive, sheltered in an isolated mansion owned by the Penroses: the middle-aged spinster Marion, her mother, and their groundskeeper, Norman.
+Gloria is the only one with serious injuries, so Marion suggests they spend the night until Gloria is able to leave.
 Terry and Nancy are invited to dinner with Marion and her elderly, senile crippled mother.
-Throughout dinner, Marion's mother rants and raves, espousing her misandrist views, and recounts how her husband left her for another woman.
+Throughout dinner, Marion's mother rants and raves, espousing her misandrist views, and recounts how her husband left her for another woman when the family lived as socialites in Rhode Island.
 She also recurrently accuses Marion of bringing men into the home.
-Later, while the women relax in the parlour, a mysterious man looks menacingly into the windows at them.
+Later, while the women relax in the parlour, a mysterious man watches them through the windows.